simonoff/gitea/CONTRIBUTING.md

 ### Bug Report

-If you find something you consider a bug, please create a issue on [GitHub](https://github.com/gogits/gogs/issues).
+If you find something you consider a bug, please create a issue on [GitHub](https://github.com/go-gitea/gitea/issues).
 To avoid wasting time and reduce back-and-forth communication with team members, please include at least the following information in a form comfortable for you:

 - Bug Description
-- Gogs Version
+- Gitea Version
 - Git Version
 - System Type
 - Error Log
 - Other information

-Please take a moment to check that an issue on [GitHub](https://github.com/gogits/gogs/issues) doesn't already exist documenting your bug report or improvement proposal.
+Please take a moment to check that an issue on [GitHub](https://github.com/go-gitea/gitea/issues) doesn't already exist documenting your bug report or improvement proposal.
 If it does, it never hurts to add a quick "+1" or "I have this problem too".
 This will help prioritize the most common problems and requests.

 #### Bug Report Example

-Gogs crashed when creating a repository with a license, using v0.5.13.0207, SQLite3, Git 1.9.0, Ubuntu 12.04.
+Gitea crashed when creating a repository with a license, using v0.5.13.0207, SQLite3, Git 1.9.0, Ubuntu 12.04.

 Error log: